 Migrant Workers House

-Don't miss the replica of a Migrant Workers home.
+Don't miss the replica of a Migrant Worker home.
 This replica gives you an idea of what life was like for farmworkers in California.
 This home showcases the horrible conditions workers lived in during the 1960s.

 Cesar Chavez Office